Internet-Draft OAuth Mission Status August 2026

 • authority_hash: the issuance profile's consent commitment over the Authority Set ([I-D.draft-mcguinness-oauth-mission], Section "Integrity Anchors").

 • state: the current Mission lifecycle state.
-The authoritative state space is the issuance profile's ([I-D.draft-mcguinness-oauth-mission], Section "Mission Lifecycle and Gating"): the core states active, revoked, expired, this profile's suspended and completed when the Mission Lifecycle endpoint (Section 5) is deployed, and any further state a companion profile defines and the deployment runs (superseded for an expanded predecessor ([I-D.draft-mcguinness-oauth-mission-expansion]); cascaded for a cascade-terminated Child Mission ([I-D.draft-mcguinness-oauth-mission-child-delegation])).
+The authoritative state space is the issuance profile's ([I-D.draft-mcguinness-oauth-mission], Section "Mission Lifecycle and Gating"): the issuance profile states active, revoked, expired, this profile's suspended and completed when the Mission Lifecycle endpoint (Section 6) is deployed, and any further state a companion profile defines and the deployment runs (for example superseded, defined by the Mission Expansion profile ([I-D.draft-mcguinness-oauth-mission-expansion]) for an expanded predecessor, or cascaded, defined by the Mission Child Delegation profile ([I-D.draft-mcguinness-oauth-mission-child-delegation]) for a cascade-terminated Child Mission).
 A consumer applies the issuance profile's forward-compatibility rule: only active permits reliance, and every other value, recognized or not, is non-active.
+This profile's reliance behavior does not depend on recognizing these companion-defined states; the fail-safe rule above governs.

 • expires_at: the point at which the Mission itself expires, the Mission record's expires_at ([I-D.draft-mcguinness-oauth-mission]).